-A nominating committee is constituted each year and brings before the congregation at the November stated meeting of the congregation slates of nominees for ruling elder, deacon, trustee.
+A nominating committee is constituted each year and brings before the congregation at the November stated meeting of the congregation slates of nominees for ruling elder, deacon, and trustee.

-and members of the special gifts committee.
+The nominating committee brings before the session nominees to serve on the special gifts committee.

 The nominating committee also works to fill uncompleted officer terms as necessary.